bradchristie/taminations-flutter/assets/c2/chain_the_square.md

 # Chain the Square

-From Eight Chain Thru: All Right [Pull By](../b1/pull_by.md); outsides [Courtesy Turn](../b1/courtesy_turn.md) and
+From Eight Chain Thru: All Right [Pull By](../b1/pull_by.md); Outsides [Courtesy Turn](../b1/courtesy_turn.md) and
-[Veer Left](../b1/veer.md); centers Left Touch, and the centers [Courtesy Turn](../b1/courtesy_turn.md) the ends to finish facing the same way the centers were originally facing, then [As Couples](../a1/as_couples.md) [Extend](../b2/extend.md), to form two-faced lines.
+[Veer Left](../b1/veer.md); Centers Left Touch, and the Centers [Courtesy Turn](../b1/courtesy_turn.md) the Ends to finish facing the same way the Centers were originally facing, then [As Couples](../a1/as_couples.md) [Extend](../b2/extend.md), to form Two-Faced Lines.

 >
 > ![alt](chain_the_square.png)